 In either scenario, you should consider working with an attorney.
 Insurance claims involving reckless drivers can be complex.
 You might need to fight to get any coverage.
 Even if the insurer does offer payment, it might be much less than you deserve.

 An attorney can negotiate with the insurance company.
 By proving the other driver was reckless, they can convince the insurance company that they were at fault.
 They can also collect documentation of your medical bills to prove your case’s worth.

 An attorney can also represent you in your personal injury claim.
 If the other driver was reckless, they could be held responsible in a civil court.
 You can file a claim against them and seek compensation for all of the following expenses:

 For a successful claim, you need to prove that the other driver acted in negligence.
 This means having evidence from the time of the accident.
 You could use a police report, witness testimony, or expert testimony as your evidence.

 While most personal injury claims get resolved with a settlement, others end up in court.
 A settlement involves your attorney meeting with the other party and negotiating an offer.
 This is a common arrangement because it can save the opposing party money on legal fees and resolve the situation quickly.

 If you go to court, your lawyer can represent you in front of a judge.
 Whatever the judge decides is final, unless one of the party’s files an appeal.
 Rosenberg, Minc, Falkoff & Wolff, LLP can take you through the complicated process of receiving compensation for your injuries.
-Contact our office today to learn more.
+Contact our office here or call us at 212-LAWYERS or 212-344-1000 today to learn more.